Types of Millets and Their Health Benefits

 Why are millets good for gut health?

 Fiber deficiency is the main cause of many gut diseases like constipation, leaky gut, IBS, and IBD.
-If we eat millets in fermented form, we can get more fiber, which helps improve our gut health.
+If we eat millet in fermented form, we can get more fiber, which helps improve our gut health.

 Is millet gluten-free?